One couple welcomed twin girls into their lives after they had difficulties having children of their own.

-Describing the process, Andrew said: “We decided to approach Together for Children, who took us all the way through the adoption process.
+Describing the process, John said: “We decided to approach Together for Children, who took us all the way through the adoption process.
 It was really informal and relaxed, with lots of support and training along the way, which really helped prepare us for our new family.”

 Statistics have shown that children from the same family often wait for longer than single children to be placed with their forever family.
 This is as well as the fact that across the North East almost 68% of the children waiting for adoptive families are brothers and sisters in groups of two or more, and more than half of them aged under four.